-GRADUATION REQUIREMENTS Students must complete a minimum of 45 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 45 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the program must be completed with a 'C' or better.
-Fifteen (15) credits must be completed at Southwestern before the Certificate of Completion Green Technician is awarded.
-Complete the graduation application process one Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+One course must be completed at Southwestern before the Certificate of Completion Green Technician is awarded.